 I declare under penalty of perjury that:

-(1) No attorney has prepared, or assisted in the preparation of this document.
+(1) No a ttorney has prepared, or assisted in the p preparation of this document.

 Name of Pro Se Party (Print or Type)

+Signature of Pro Se Party /

+Executed on: (Date)

+OR

+(2) (Name of Attorney)

+(Address of Attorney)

+Prepared (Telephone Number of Attorney) d, or assisted in the preparation of, this d ocument.

+(Name of Pro Se Party (Print or Type)

 Signature of Pro Se Party